Book a consultation

 Are There Downsides?

 The survey used only low to moderate quality evidence.
 While it alleviates back pain, more examinations are required to find out exactly how the exercise contributes to back pain relief.
+Also, one in 20 participants of numerous studies actually found their back pain to actually get worse when performing yoga.

 It also isn’t intense enough to count towards your 150 minutes of exercise a week, according to the NHS.